y-muller/zmk-config-public/README.md

 Long press macros: holding `/` types `~/` or `../` with Shift, holding `.` starts a new sentence with a dot, a space and a sticky Shift.
 With Shift, holding `.` types `~/workspace/`.
 Holding `Shift` `,` (backtick) starts a markdown code block with 3 backticks.

+A single tap on `AltGR` gives access to a sticky alternate symbols defined on the OS.
+All the accented characters to write in French, and much more, are present.
+Slightly outdated documentation is available [here](https://github.com/y-muller/personal_configs/blob/main/xkb/README.md).

 ![symbols](keymap-drawer/eyelash_corne_symbols.svg)
 A long press on `(`, `{` or `[` closes the parenthesis or bracket and moves the cursor inside.
 A long press on `=`, `&`, `|` doubles the symbols,